Export Contact, Leads & Attachments from Salesforce to CSV

 6. When everything is ready, click Save to save the configured task.

-What is convenient is that the next time you want to export the same kind of data, the tasks will already be created within the package, and it will just take you a click to run the package.
+What is convenient is that the next time you want to export the same kind of data, the tasks will already be created within the integration, and it will just take you a click to run the integration.

 Step 4